LaborBerlin/ont-assembly-snake/README.md

 The output is written to `fastq-ont/mysample+filtlongMB<m>,<q>,<l>,<n>.fastq`.

 When using any of the Filtlong keywords in a folder name, they must be followed by an underscore, followed by the keyword for the assembler.

+### Rasusa
+The ONT reads can be randomly subsampled prior to the assembly.

+The available keywords are:

+**`rasusaMB<m>`**
+This will subsample the ONT reads to a total of `m` megabases.
+The output is written to `fastq-ont/mysample+rasusaMB<m>.fastq`.

+When using any the Rasusa keyword in a folder name, it must be followed by an underscore, followed by the keyword for the assembler.

 ### Flye